stackup-wallet/accessctl/README.md

 - `CALL_MODE_LEVEL_SINGLE`: Only one external call is allowed per `UserOperation`.
 - `CALL_MODE_LEVEL_BATCH`: Allows batching of multiple external calls per `UserOperation`.
 - `CALL_MODE_LEVEL_DELEGATE`: Allows a `DELEGATECALL` to be used during a `UserOperation`.

+#### Rate limits

+A policy can enable rate limits on a `UserOperation` via the `validInterval` field.
+This is a unix timestamp to specify how long a signer must wait between consecutive `UserOperations`.

 #### Allow actions